-Notification Centre aka, Action Center in Windows 10 gives you the ability to expand and interact with the notifications.
-It just doesn’t show you the notifications but also lets you take some action on them, that’s why the name, Action Center.
+Notification Centre aka, Action Center in Windows 11/10, allows you to expand and interact with the notifications.
+It just doesn’t show you the notifications and lets you take action on them.
+That’s why the name, Action Center.
 However, it can be unpleasant, and some of you may want to disable the action center in Windows altogether.

-It does show you notifications from various apps like Mail, Twitter, Cortana, etc. but for apps like Cortana, Action Note (as you can see in the picture below), and some twitter Clients like Tweetium, Fenice for Twitter (More about these apps here), you can respond to the notifications, right from Action Center.
+It does show you notifications from various apps like Mail, Twitter, Cortana, etc. Still, for apps like Cortana, Action Note (as you can see in the picture below), and some Twitter Clients like Tweetium, Fenice for Twitter (More about these apps here), you can respond to the notifications right from Action Center.

 If you’re a power user, you must have thought of disabling the whole Action Center.
-Well, look no further, we have got you the detailed tutorial of disabling the Action Center in Windows 10.
+Well, look no further; we have got you the detailed tutorial of disabling the Action Center in Windows 11/10.

-Before jumping off to the tutorial, we would recommend you to have a full back up of your PC or create a system restore point as modifying the Windows Registry can sometimes cause problems to your system.
+Before jumping off to the tutorial, we recommend you have a complete backup of your PC or create a system restore point, as modifying the Windows Registry can sometimes cause problems to your system.

 After you have taken all the precautionary measures to protect your PC, you can look at the tutorial below: